I attended UF years ago and now want to complete my degree. What does the readmission process involve?

 If I’ve been dismissed, may I take classes elsewhere while waiting to hear if my readmission to UF has been approved?

 CLAS does not advise students to take courses elsewhere as grades earned elsewhere will not help improve your UFGPA.
-In fact, if you’ve been dismissed, take classes elsewhere, and subsequently get readmitted, those outside credits earned while dismissed from UF will not even be counted as credit earned toward a UF degree.
 Therefore, in general, it’s recommended that you use the time away to reflect on your past performance and address any issues so that you are able to have a more positive academic experience if readmitted.

 The reason my grades suffered was because I was experiencing challenges outside of the classroom that affected my ability to focus on school.
 What can I do to improve my chances of getting readmitted?